Ineslegataa/Ineslegataa/README.md

 - 👋 Hi, I’m @Ineslegataa
 - 👀 I’m interested in Data Science especially Machine l and AI, and focusing on racial bias on it.
-- 🌱 I’m currently learning Ai for ML at SISSA
+- 🌱 I’m currently doing my MS'c in Ai for ML at SISSA
 - 💞️ Not all of my projects are here, lets keep in touch!
 - 📫 How to reach me @elgataaines@gmail.com or Linkedln "Ines El Gataa".